 DKA is characterized by hyperglycemia and metabolic acidosis with an increased anion gap:

 where B– is beta-hydroxybutyrate or acetoacetate, the ketones responsible for the increased anion gap.
 The anion gap should be calculated from the measured serum electrolytes; correction of the serum sodium for the dilutional effect of hyperglycemia will exaggerate the anion gap.
 Diabetics with ketoacidosis may have lactic acidosis from tissue hypoperfusion and increased anaerobic metabolism.

 During the recovery phase of DKA, a hyperchloremic non-anion gap acidosis can develop because saline resuscitation results in chloride retention, restoration of GFR, and ketoaciduria.
 Ketone salts (NaB) are formed as bicarbonate is consumed:

 The kidney reabsorbs ketone anions poorly but can compensate for the loss of anions by increasing the reabsorption of Cl–.

-Patients with DKA and normal kidney function may have marked ketonuria and severe metabolic acidosis but only a ...
+Patients with DKA and normal kidney function may have marked ketonuria and severe metabolic acidosis but ...